dmlc/dgl/examples/pytorch/gnn_explainer/README.md

 Datasets
 ----------------------
 Five synthetic datasets used in the paper are used in this example.
 The generation codes are referenced from the author implementation.
-- Syn1 (BA-SHAPES): Start with a base Barabasi-Albert (BA) graph on 300 nodes and a set of 80 five-node“house”-structured network motifs, which are attached to randomly selected nodes of the base graph.
+- Syn1 (BA-SHAPES): Start with a base Barabasi-Albert (BA) graph on 300 nodes and a set of 80 five-node “house”-structured network motifs, which are attached to randomly selected nodes of the base graph.
 The resulting graph is further perturbed by adding 0.01N random edges.
 Nodes are assigned to 4 classes based on their structural roles.
 In a house-structured motif, there are 3 types of roles: the top, middle, and bottom node of the house.
 Therefore there are 4 different classes, corresponding to nodes at the top, middle, bottom of houses, and nodes that do not belong to a house.
 - Syn2 (BA-COMMUNITY): A union of two BA-SHAPES graphs.
 Nodes have normally distributed feature vectors and are assigned to one of 8 classes based on their structural roles and community memberships.
 - Syn3 (BA-GRID): The same as BA-SHAPES except that 3-by-3 grid motifs are attached to the base graph in place of house motifs.
 - Syn4 (TREE-CYCLE): Start with a base 8-level balanced binary tree and 60 six-node cycle motifs, which are attached to random nodes of the base graph.
 Perturbed by adding 0.01N random edges.